Board-game banker: Peer-to-peer loans

 The basic formula across peer-to-peer loan companies involves an online application process for borrowers after which they're assigned a credit score and an interest rate for their loan -- if they're approved.
 Lenders can look over the borrower biographies to choose individual loans in which to invest or they can set criteria such as loan length and credit ratings and have their money funneled into the best options for instant diversification.

 According to the sites, the returns aren't too shabby.
-Lending Club boasts 5.61 percent returns on A-rated loans as of mid-February, according to its website.
-On the Prosper website, another peer-to-peer loan platform, select AA loans show a 5.5 percent return and a yield of 7.2 percent as of Dec.
-31, 2012.
-On the next rung down the credit ladder, select A-rated loans return 6.25 percent and yield 9.34 percent.
+Lending Club notes have a projected return of between 5.38 percent and 8.55 percent on A-rated to C-rated loans.
+On the Prosper website, another peer-to-peer loan platform, the most recent statistics show select AA loans with a 5.65 percent return and a yield of 7.2 percent.
+On the next rung down the credit ladder, select A-rated loans return 6.57 percent and yield 9.91 percent.

 "Lenders have made an average of over 9 percent.
 And in general, all lenders that have invested in 100 or more loans have all made money," says Kirk Inglis, chief operating officer of Prosper.